-As noted earlier in this textbook, data storage reached a crisis stage in the early 1950's, when the amount of physical floor space required to house the punched cards holding the data became excessive.
+As noted in chapter 1 of this textbook, data storage reached a crisis stage in the early 1950's, when the amount of physical floor space required to house the punched cards holding the data became excessive.
 The only option was to develop new technology.
 IBM addressed the problem and delivered three new technologies: magnetic tape, the magnetic drum, and the magnetic disk.
 Each of these were smaller and much faster to access than paper cards.